How Does a Sleep Apnea Pillow Work?

 There may be ways to improve your sleep without medical treatment with mild to moderate sleep apnea disorder.
 Of course, always work with your ENT doctor to determine the best treatments in your particular case.
 Without treatment, sleep apnea can increase your risk of debilitating health events.

-Positional Treatments for Sleep Apnea
+Positional Treatments for Obstructive Sleep Apnea

 SONA Pillow